apeace/react16-boilerplate/README.md

 ## Features

 -   Write code in strict Typescript, including JSX templates.
--   Testing for library functions and React components, both using Mocha.
+-   Unit tests for library functions and React components, both using Mocha.
 -   Style components with SASS.
--   Hot-reloading dev server with sourcemaps.
+-   Hot-reloading dev server with source maps.
 -   Auto code formatting.
 -   Use `make` to run build commands.
 -   Normalize.css built in.